Page Reviewed / Updated - Apr. 2015

 Interested individuals should contact their local Area Agency on Aging or visit the TennCare Choice website to learn more about the program.
 Alternatively, one can call their toll-free number at 1-866-836-6678.

-The CHOICES program is available statewide however a waiting list for services may exist and prioritization is not necessarily first come, first serve.
-Persons who are currently residing in a nursing home and wish to return home may receive priority.
+The CHOICES program is available statewide.
+However, a waiting list for services may exist and prioritization is not necessarily first come, first serve.
+Persons who are currently residing in a nursing home and wish to return home receive higher priority.